Enjoying our puzzle hints?

 Seems like: TEDIOUS UNDERTAKING → Actually: OVERSIMPLISTIC

-while a flip can be a sudden change, in this context it refers to a lack of depth or complexity
+while a flip can be a tedious task, in this context it refers to a simplistic or careless attitude

 Browse by Date